eslint/eslint/docs/rules/object-curly-spacing.md

+# object-curly-spacing

-# enforce consistent spacing inside braces (object-curly-spacing)
+Enforces consistent spacing inside braces.

 While formatting preferences are very personal, a number of style guides require or disallow spaces between curly braces in the following situations: